 You should be able to simply install your SCSI controller, CD-ROM drive, and all cabling without any concern for things like SCSI ID selection.
-First, turn off your computer system, then review Chapter 8.
-You should also familiarize yourself with the chapter on Termination.
+First, turn OFF your computer system, then review Chapter 8.
+You should also familiarize yourself with Chapter 7: Termination.
 However, the quick solution here is to place your internal drive at one end of the SCSI ribbon cable and the SCSI controller at the other end of the cable.
-Your drive ships from the factory with termination enabled so everything should be fine.
+Your drive ships from the factory with termination enabled, so everything should be fine.
 If you put another SCSI device between the controller and the drive, you need to make sure termination is disabled on that device.
 For external devices, if your Plextor drive is the last in a chain of devices, leave termination enabled.
 If it is not last in the chain, disable termination.
 All SCAM capable boards should have the ability to automatically set termination of the board itself so you should not have to deal with this.
-Once your hardware is Plugged in, it is time to Play.
-But first we have to take care of that little device driver problem.
+Once your hardware is plugged in, it is time to play.
+But first, we have to take care of that little device driver problem.

-After your CD-ROM drive and SCS controller are installed, it is time to make the right software file available to complete your Plug and Play environment.
-Turn on your computer, and your system should automatically detect and configure your SCS controller.
-When you start Windows 95 it will then recognize that it does not have the right driver available for your new SCS controller.
-A dialog box named "New Hardware Found" appears, followed immediately by a dialog box named "Insert Disk."
-At this point, click on "OK" in the "Insert Disk" dialog box and a second "New Hardware Found" dialog box will appear.
-It will ask you to insert the Windows 95 disk or CD.
-Please, DON'T DO IT.
-If you do put in your Microsoft disk or CD, Windows 95 may automatically load the non-SCAM capable file for the SCS controller we provided.
+After your CD-ROM drive and SCSI controller are installed, it is time to make the right software file available to complete your Plug and Play environment.
+Turn on your computer, and your system should automatically detect and configure your SCSI controller.
+When you start Windows 95/98, it will then recognize that it does not have the right driver available for your new SCSI controller.
+A dialog box named New Hardware Found appears, followed immediately by a dialog box named Insert Disk.
+At this point, click OK in the Insert Disk dialog box and a second New Hardware Found dialog box will appear.
+It will ask you to insert the Windows 95/98 disk or CD.
+DON'T DO IT.
+If you do put in your Microsoft disk or CD, Windows 95/98 may automatically load the non-SCAM capable file for the SCSI controller we provided.

-Instead, if you purchased a Plextor kit with SCS controller, insert the Plextor Manager disk.
-This disk has the SCAM capable support file for your SCS controller to complete your Plug and Play CD-ROM environment.
-After inserting the disk, select "Browse" in the dialog box and then select the appropriate drive letter.
-The Windows 95 configuration process should select the correct file off the disc and copy it to the correct Windows 95 subdirectory on your hard drive.
+Instead, if you purchased a Plextor kit with SCSI controller, insert the Plextor Manager disk.
+This disk has the SCAM capable support file for your SCSI controller to complete your Plug and Play CD-ROM environment.
+After inserting the disk, select Browse in the dialog box and then select the appropriate drive letter.
+The Windows 95/98 configuration process should select the correct file from the disk and copy it to the correct Windows 95/98 subdirectory on your hard drive.

-If you purchased a SCAM capable SCSI controller separately, the correct file is hopefully located on a disk provided with the controller.
-We suggest you first try using this disk, supplied by the manufacturer of your SCSI controller, rather than inserting the Windows 95 disk.
-If you do not have such a disk (or cannot find it among all the other disks you have), you can try using the files provided by Windows 95, but we cannot guarantee you will get SCAM support.
+If you purchased a SCAM capable SCSI controller separately, the correct file should be located on a disk provided with the controller.
+We suggest you try using this disk (supplied by the manufacturer of your SCSI controller) rather than inserting the Windows 95/98 disk.
+If you do not have this disk (or cannot find it among all the other disks you have), you can try using the files provided by Windows 95/98, but we cannot guarantee you will get SCAM support.